slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Kevin Kelly*

 - success is the worst teacher
-- Education leads toward a continuing self-discovery; training leads toward a final self-definition."
-- first understand the basics! then pass to next level
 - Smart people aren’t used to failing, so they struggle to learn from their mistakes and often respond by blaming someone else.
 - Pain + Reflection = Progress | effort * talent = skill
 - fastest way to learn is to teach.